HanSolo/crac/README.md

 }
 ```

-This is for the first response only and you see that the response time in this case was 931 ms.
+This is for the first response only and you see that the response time in this case was <b>931 ms</b>.

 ### Run with CRaC